Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 In the top right area of mod organizer are the shortcuts to run the various tools.

+#### How to backup the original profile

+If it is your first time Modding the list.
+Then use the profiles dropdown and select 'manage'.
+From there make sure the profile "performance" or "standard" is highlighted (depending on which one you want to mod) and select Copy.
+Give the backup a name.

+#### How to backup the Load Orders

+On the left side next to the "active" mod count there is a button which looks like a white box with a blue arrow pointing at it.
+This will create a backup of the modlist at the current point.

 ---

 ### Installing Mods not covered by guides.